Strawberry Cake

 Strawberry Cake Recipe

 I will show you step-by-step how to make this delightful Strawberry Cake.
-Here you will find the detailed instructions alongside images, and on the bottom of the page you can see the ingredients list.
+Here you will find the detailed instructions alongside images, and on the bottom of the page you can see the key ingredients list.

 The first thing you want to do before starting this cake, is to make the strawberry reduction, which will be used in the cake batter and also in the frosting.